Skip To Content

 Coursework

 Students must complete sixty (60) credits to be eligible to receive the Master’s Degree.
 Core credits are in art therapy, psychology/counseling, and artistic materials and methods.
-In addition, each student must complete 900 hours of fieldwork experience and prepare a culminating project in order to qualify and apply for degree candidacy.
+In addition, each student must complete 700-900 hours of internship experience and prepare a culminating project to qualify and apply for degree candidacy.

 Internship Experience

 The MAAT Program prepares students to become competent entry level art therapists.
 In addition to their academic coursework, students build their clinical skills and professional identities by working with diverse populations in a range of clinical and community-based settings.
-The internship program is fully supervised by program faculty who are Board Certified, Registered Art Therapists as well as on-site professionals who have a minimum of a master’s degree in art therapy or a related field.
+The internship program is fully supervised by faculty who are Board Certified, Registered Art Therapists and on-site professionals who have at least a master’s degree in art therapy or a related field.

 Internship is a time of immense personal and professional growth.
 Internship experiences provide students with the opportunity to translate their coursework into action.
 During internship experiences, students develop and hone the skills necessary to succeed as an entry level art therapist.
 During their internship experiences, students begin to formulate their individual art therapist identities and learn how and where their unique skills and abilities intersect with the field of art therapy and in their work alongside individuals, groups, and communities.

-Students are required to complete 900 total hours of internship experience under the supervision of qualified professionals over four semesters.
+Students are required to complete 700-900 total hours of internship experience under the supervision of qualified professionals over four semesters.
 Students must enroll in a 3.0 credit designated course in Internship/Supervision each semester of the internship sequence.
-Students obtain 225 hours of internship experience at their sites, 112.5 of which are direct client contact, each semester.
+Students participate in a minimum of 100 hours of practicum experience.
+They then complete the remaining 600-800 supervised hours in three semesters of approximately 200 hours each.
+Half of the hours obtained each semester must be direct client contact.
 Students typically participate in 12-15 hours of internship per week during each academic semester.

 Please note that it is the responsibly of each student to obtain their internship placement